 Network Program Areas

-Konstantinos Pouliakas is an Expert on Skills and Labour Markets at the European Centre for the Development of Vocational Training (CEDEFOP) and Honorary Lecturer at the University of Aberdeen Business School.
-He is the lead expert of Cedefop's skill mismatch and future of work projects and leads its country support programmes on improving skills anticipation and matching governance in the EU.
-He has designed and steered the data collection of the European skills and jobs survey.
+Konstantinos Pouliakas is an Expert on Skills and Labour Markets at the European Centre for the Development of Vocational Training (CEDEFOP) and Honorary Senior Lecturer at the University of Aberdeen Business School.
+He is the lead expert of Cedefop's skill mismatch and future of work projects and team leader of its Skills and Work team.
+He has designed and steered the data collection of the 2 waves of the European skills and jobs survey.

 A graduate of St. Antony’s College, University of Oxford, he completed his PhD studies as part of the Scottish Graduate Program in Economics in 2007, under a fully-funded EU Fellowship.
 He has held positions as Invited Professor at University Roma Tre, Research Fellow at the University of Aberdeen and Invited Lecturer at the University of Cyprus.
-He has also been a Research Intern at the Bank of Greece and HM Treasury.
+He has also been a Research Intern at the Bank of Greece and HM Treasury and Research Scholar at the International Monetary Fund.

 His current interests lie within the fields of Skills, Applied Labour and Personnel Economics, with emphasis on financial incentives, human capital theory and flexible forms of work.
 He has published widely in high-profile policy reports (e.g. European Commission, World Economic Forum) and in academic journals, including Economica, Journal of Economic Surveys, Research in Labor Economics, Regional Studies, Education Economics, Industrial Relations, Scottish Journal of Political Economy, Kyklos and International Labour Review.